zearp/Nucintosh/README.md

 (April 2023 tmp update: It seems Intel has nerfed undervolting in a recent bios update to patch the plundervolt exploit.
 I'm not sure which verison exactly but I tried reverting all the way back to one of the first verisons and it didn't give me back my undervolting on my test machine.
 A complex exploit that to my knowledge required access to the machine itself.
 I wish we could disable that and have undervolting back.
 I am looking into ways to re-enable it.
 For now don't update if you want to undervolt.
 You can always update later if undervolting was already disabed in your bios and there is not really a need to update the bios unless you experience issues that can only be solved by updating the bios I would stay on older versions that allow undervolting.)

+Also be sure to run the [latest hdmi firmware](https://www.intel.com/content/www/us/en/download/19750/hdmi-firmware-update-tool-for-nuc8i3be-nuc8i5be-nuc8i7be.html) which can only be installed in Windows.
+It fixes many issues and bugs in relation to using the hdmi port.
+Specially if you connect it to a monitor with a hdmi 2.0 connection.

 ```
 Devices -> USB -> Port Device Charging Mode: off
 Devices -> USB -> USB Legacy -> Disabled